KlickyMao/emqx-enterprise-docs-en/install.rst

 System Parameters
 -----------------

-Deloyed under Linux, EMQ X sustains 100 concurrent connections.
+Deployed under Linux, EMQ X sustains 100 concurrent connections.
 To achieve this, the system Kernel, Networking, the Erlang VM and EMQ X itself must be tuned.

 System-Wide File Handles
 ------------------------